aimat-lab/gcnn_keras/README.md

 Graphs are represented by a dictionary `GraphDict` of (numpy) arrays which behaves like a python `dict`.
 There are graph pre- and postprocessors in ``kgcnn.graph`` which take specific properties by name and apply a processing function or transformation.

+> [!IMPORTANT]
-They can do any operation but note that `GraphDict` does not impose an actual graph structure !
+> They can do any operation but note that `GraphDict` does not impose an actual graph structure!
+> For example to sort edge indices make sure that all attributes are sorted accordingly.

 ```python
 from kgcnn.graph import GraphDict